On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Introduction

 \section{Introduction}

-The existence of adversarial examples~\cite{szegedy2013intriguing} causes serious safety concerns when deploying modern deep learning models.
+The existence of adversarial examples~\citep{szegedy2013intriguing} causes serious safety concerns when deploying modern deep learning models.
 For example, for classification tasks, imperceptible perturbations of the input instance can fool state-of-the-art classifiers.
-Many strategies to obtain models that are robust against adversarial attacks have been proposed~\cite{buckman2018thermometer, dhillon2018stochastic,ma2018characterizing,pang2020rethinking,pang2019improving,samangouei2018defense,xiao2020enhancing}, but most of them have been found to be ineffective in the presence of adaptive attacks~\cite{athalye2018obfuscated, croce2020reliable, tramer2020adaptive}.
-Ultimately, this leaves adversarial training~\cite{madry2017towards} and its variants~\cite{alayrac2019labels, carmon2019unlabeled, gowal2020uncovering, hendrycks2019using, sinha2019harnessing, wu2020adversarial, zhang2019you} as the most effective and popular approach to construct robust models.
+Many strategies to obtain models that are robust against adversarial attacks have been proposed~\citep{buckman2018thermometer, dhillon2018stochastic, ma2018characterizing, samangouei2018defense, pang2019improving, pang2020rethinking, xiao2020enhancing}, but most of them have been found to be ineffective in the presence of adaptive attacks~\citep{athalye2018obfuscated, croce2020reliable, tramer2020adaptive, croce2021mind}.
+Ultimately, this leaves adversarial training~\citep{madry2017towards} and its variants~\citep{alayrac2019labels, carmon2019unlabeled, hendrycks2019using, sinha2019harnessing, zhang2019you, gowal2020uncovering, wu2020adversarial, 2021Improving, jiang2023towards, Wang2023BetterDM, Cui2024DecoupledKD, zhong2024efficient} as the most effective and popular approaches to construct robust models.
 Unfortunately, adversarial training yields much worse performance on the test data than vanilla training.
-In particular, it strongly suffers from overfitting~\cite{rice2020overfitting}, with the model's performance decaying significantly on the test set in the later phase of adversarial training.
-While this can be mitigated by early stopping~\cite{rice2020overfitting} or model smoothing~\cite{chen2021robust}, the reason behind the overfitting of adversarial training remains poorly understood.
+In particular, it strongly suffers from overfitting~\citep{rice2020overfitting}, with the model's performance decaying significantly on the test set in the later phase of adversarial training.
+Because modern deep neural networks have sufficient capacity to fit the training data perfectly, even under adversarial attacks, overfitting remains one of the primary challenges for improving model robustness on the test data.
+While the overfitting issue can be mitigated by early stopping~\citep{rice2020overfitting} or model smoothing~\citep{chen2021robust}, the reason behind the overfitting of adversarial training remains poorly understood.

 In this paper, we study this phenomenon from the perspective of training instances, i.e., training input-target pairs.
-We introduce a quantitative metric to measure the relatively difficulty of an instance within a training set.
-Then we analyze the model's behavior, such as its loss and intermediate activations, on training instances of different difficulty levels.
+We first introduce a quantitative metric, based on the percentile of the instance's loss objective, to measure the relative difficulty of an instance within a training set.
+Then, we analyze the model's behavior, such as its loss and intermediate activations, on training instances of different difficulty levels.
 This lets us discover that the model's generalization performance decays significantly when it fits the hard adversarial instances in the later training phase.